 For all your bus, train, or driver bookings, you can also use 12go, here.

 From Kandy head to Ella by train.
 This would be the most epic ride ever.

-This 6 hour journey was the most memorable things we did during our trip to Sri Lanka.
-The train will cross the central mountains of Sri Lanka, where you will see tea plantations as far as the eyes can see, waterfalls, immense forests, rice fields and local life all along.
+This 6-hour journey was the most memorable thing we did during our trip to Sri Lanka.
+The train will cross the central mountains of Sri Lanka, where you will see tea plantations as far as the eyes can see, waterfalls, immense forests, rice fields, and local life all along.

 We wrote a full post about this epic journey here.